 Fill up this form and let’s get started.

-As such, we’ve put together a list of recommendations by the Centers for Disease Control and Prevention so that you can educate yourself and stay safe.
+We’ve put together a list of recommendations by the Centers for Disease Control and Prevention so that you can educate yourself and stay safe.

 How to Protect Yourself and Others

 Protecting yourself against the novel coronavirus (COVID-19) requires you to follow these five simple steps.